Joel Rosenberg (science fiction author): Personal life and death

-A native of Winnipeg, he grew up in Northwood, North Dakota, and later moved with his parents and family to Connecticut.
-He had a Canadian mother and American father—he enjoyed dual Canadian and American citizenship.
+Rosenberg was born on May 1, 1954, in Winnipeg, Manitoba.
+He grew up in Northwood, North Dakota, and later moved with his parents and family to Connecticut.
+He had a Canadian mother and American father, so he enjoyed dual Canadian and American citizenship.
+He was the oldest brother of Miami Herald reporter Carol Rosenberg.

-He attended the University of Connecticut, where he met and married Felicia Herman.
+He attended the University of Connecticut, where he met and married Felicia G. Herman.
 He studied to be a social worker and counselor, but took to writing after discussing the fantasy role-playing game Dungeons & Dragons with a friend.
 Rosenberg's occupations, before settling down to writing full-time, included truck driving, care work, bookkeeping, gambling, motel desk-clerking, and cooking.
 Hobbies included backgammon, poker, bridge, as well as cooking.

 In an interview following his death, his wife recalled how he came to write his most famous novel series, The Guardians of the Flame:

 He said, "Boy I'd really love to be in the world of my game."
 And Joel literally woke up in the middle of the night and said, "Like hell you would.
 This is what it would really be like."
 And that's how he got the inspiration for starting his best known series, the Guardian of the Flame, in which a group of college-aged gamers are transported to the world of their game and they didn't like it as much as they thought they would ...
 It was basically a million-word love letter to the industrial revolution.

 Herman said Rosenberg was a diabetic, but otherwise in good health.
 She said he suddenly collapsed and never really recovered, despite efforts to resuscitate him.
 Rosenberg died June 2, 2011, after a sudden respiratory depression caused a heart attack, brain damage and major organ failures.

-His wife, Felicia G. Herman, posted on her blog, "In accordance with his wishes, he shared the gift of life through organ and tissue donation."
-He is survived by his children, Judith and Rachel, and his wife Felicia.
+After his death, his wife posted on her blog, "In accordance with his wishes, he shared the gift of life through organ and tissue donation."
+He was survived by his children, Judith and Rachel, and his wife, Felicia.